Wondering what you should bring to campus?

 The lists below will give you an idea of what's already furnished in your residence hall room and also what you should bring/not bring with you to campus.

-You might also wish to talk to your roommate beforehand to decide who will bring certain items (like the TV, mini fridge, microwave, iron, etc.)—a great way to avoid duplication and to save money!
+Before you arrive on campus, you may want to talk to your roommate to decide who will bring certain items (like the TV, mini fridge, microwave, etc.) It's a great way to avoid duplication and to save money!

 Every room is furnished with: